meob/db2txt/README.md

 	sqlplus / as sysdba  <ora2txt.sql  2>/dev/null  >ora2txt.txt

-Supported version is 19c but ora2txt is known to work with other versions too even if 12c+ is suggested.
+Supported version is 19c but ora2txt is known to work with other versions too, even if 12c+ is suggested.

 ### ClickHouse